Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 How to get there

-From the town of Vesturbyggd take the road No. 612.
-On your way to Látrabjarg is Brunnaverstöð where fishermen would have their base for hundred of years.
+From the town of Vesturbyggd, take the road No. 612.
+On your way to Látrabjarg is Brunnaverstöð, where fishermen have had their base for hundreds of years.

 When not busy chasing catfish fishermen would compete in lifting boulders.
 Or so the story goes.
 Here is a budding fisherwoman lifting one.